Company Registration, incl. state fee!

 - trading of shares, cryptocurrencies, CFD, ETF, Futures, Indices on platforms/apps for own benefit

-Please use field ‘Additional Information’ on your cart check-out to describe us your business background.
+Please use the field ‘Additional Information’ on your cart check-out to describe us your business background.

 Your Key Undertakings when operating a company

-- The details of your company, shareholders and directors must be updated in the business register as soon as they are changed.
-This also applies about your registered Contact Person and Virtual Office in Estonia.
+- The details of your company, shareholders, and directors must be updated in the business register as soon as they are changed.
+This also applies to your registered Contact Person and Virtual Office in Estonia.
 If failing to submit the required data, the company as well as all its management board members can be fined repeatedly.

-- Before starting the activity of the business, you must ensure that the company has all mandatory activity licences and tax registrations.
+- Before starting the activity of the business, you must ensure that the company has all mandatory activity licenses and tax registrations.
 Note, that with international activity the company may be subject to various requirements set forth by different countries.
-If Estonian company carries out business in other country, then it is likely a subject to licences and taxes in other country, rather than in Estonia.
+If an Estonian company carries out business in another country, then it is likely subject to licenses and taxes in another country, rather than in Estonia.

 - Note, that some of the company expenses may be subject to monthly reporting, even if the company has no income yet.
 These costs would include non-business related costs, daily allowances, salaries, payments without eligible receipt (credit card receipts do not qualify)

 - An annual report must be submitted online no later than within 6 months after the end of the fiscal year.
-Fiscal year can be either 12 months from the month of incorporation of the company, or a calendar year.
-You can check the fiscal year of your company at any time from online business register.
+The fiscal year can be either 12 months from the month of incorporation of the company or a calendar year.
+You can check the fiscal year of your company at any time from the online business register.
 If you do not submit the report in due time, the court maintaining the business register may fine both the company and its management board members without advance warning.

 - We hope that your company will never have financial difficulties.
-Still, you must make sure that the company’s net assets (equity capital) do not decrease below one half of its share capital, and never below the lower limit of share capital set forth in the law.
+Still, you must make sure that the company’s net assets (equity capital) do not decrease below one-half of its share capital, and never below the lower limit of share capital set forth in the law.
 This usually happens when expenses are higher than income, or these are reported incorrectly.
-Common measures to restore the equity are earning of profits, adding some capital by shareholders or converting shareholder loan onto equity reserve.
-Otherwise the management board must summon the shareholders to decide a merger, a reconstruction or dissolution of the company, etc. In the case of long-term insolvency, the management board must immediately present the court with a bankruptcy petition.
+Common measures to restore the equity are earning profits, adding some capital by shareholders, or converting shareholder loans onto equity reserves.
+Otherwise, the management board must summon the shareholders to decide a merger, reconstruction, or dissolution of the company, etc. In the case of long-term insolvency, the management board must immediately present the court with a bankruptcy petition.
 Failure to react can bring about proprietary and criminal liability for the management board.